 Heritage issues may come in if mining operations of whatever kind take place on or near historic landing sites.
 There may also be things to think about in the heritage values of the mining infrastructure - heritage as it happens, in the now.
 We have to consider the human values of the use of space too.

 Now that I think of these things I am intrigued by the possibilities.
-How would one write an EMP or a CHMP for an extraterrestrial mining site?
+How would one write an Environmental Management Plan (EMP) or a Cultural Heritage Management Plan (CHMP) for an extraterrestrial mining site?
 How would they be similar or different to terrestrial mining sites?
 Will the Outer Space Treaty be of any relevance?
 (Actually there is some interesting literature on how the OST might work in the context of national resource extraction industries).

 Well, I'd better focus on terrestrial mining for the moment, it would be too easy to get distracted at this point when I have other things to do!
 I'll make another coffee, I think, before I get back to the stats.